-Read-Aloud Tip: As you read, make sure to stop and point to objects in the illustrations.
+As you read, be sure to stop and point to objects in the illustrations.
 Name the object or describe the color, shape, or number of objects on the page.
-In time, your baby will eventually start to name the items too.
+In time, your child will eventually start to name the items too.

 2. Rhythm, Rhyming, or Repeated Text Books

 Reading aloud to children helps them absorb sounds and language.
 Listening to a loved one reading a book fills their language tank.
-Add these rhyming and rhythm titles to the library shelf.
+Add these rhyming and rhythm titles to your library shelf!

 3. Song Books

-It's delightful to your baby's ears to hear your voice singing to him.
-Chances are you will entice some baby babbling along the way.
+It's delightful to your baby's ears to hear your voice singing — and chances are you will entice some baby babbling along the way.

-You Are My Sunshine by Jimmie Davis is a sweetly illustrated book of the classic song.
+You Are My Sunshine by Jimmie Davis is a sweetly illustrated book of the classic song you know and love.

-Read-Aloud Tip: You'll find that you memorize these songs pretty quickly and can sing them without using the book at different times of the day.
-I highly suggest one of those times being bathtime.
+You'll find that you'll memorize these songs pretty quickly!
+Try to sing them without using the book at different times of the day, like at bedtime.

 4. Naptime and Bedtime Books

 It's important to have a few books that are calming, reassuring, and full of love and kindness right before bedtime.
-These titles will help build a loving bond with your baby, and ease him into slumber.
+These titles will help you ease your little one into slumber.